 Text copyright © Katie Mohar.
 All rights reserved.

-Today, I’ll share five tips to get a child to love reading.
+Get a child to love reading for life with the help of today’s five tips.
 Plus, five inspiring quotes from famous authors to motivate you to put these practical tips into action in your home or classroom.

 “One of the luckiest things that can happen to you in life is, I think, to have a happy childhood.”— Agatha Christie